Sajad-Hussaini/Tabriz-GMM-ANN/README.md

 \
 __Reference:__
 \
-If you intend to utilize the code provided here for any formal study, kindly cite:
+kindly cite below if used for any formal study:
 \
 "Simulation of Seismic Scenarios and Construction of an ANN-based Ground Motion Model: A Case Study on the North Tabriz Fault in Northwest Iran"
 \